Python-PyQt/PyQt6-Docs/descriptions/QtCore/QStringListModel-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Model that supplies strings to views
-    :digest: 5f699a6380bdfc1781f775f0aba6f181
+    :digest: 7deeb4f7642a34cb7c64ac6e231c7780

 The :sip:ref:`~PyQt6.QtCore.QStringListModel` class provides a model that supplies strings to views.

-:sip:ref:`~PyQt6.QtCore.QStringListModel` is an editable model that can be used for simple cases where you need to display a number of strings in a view widget, such as a QListView or a QComboBox.
+:sip:ref:`~PyQt6.QtCore.QStringListModel` is an editable model that can be used for simple cases where you need to display a number of strings in a view widget, such as a :sip:ref:`~PyQt6.QtWidgets.QListView` or a `QComboBox <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qcombobox>`_.

 The model provides all the standard functions of an editable model, representing the data in the string list as a model with one column and a number of rows equal to the number of items in the list.